ChrisMayfield/cspogil/CS0/README.md

 # Contents

-Each subfolder contains a PDF of the activity along with the LaTeX source.
+Each subfolder contains the LaTeX source for the activity.
 Instructor's guides (content/process objectives, facilitation notes) are currently under development.

 1. [Introduction](Act01) -- team roles, hi-lo game, algorithms and complexity